adamsilver/fdpb/05-Inbox-Management.md

 </ul>
 ```

-You'll notice that that, unlike all other fields in the book so far, the checkbox has a label missing.
+You'll notice that unlike all other fields in the book so far, the checkbox has a label missing.
 We can add a label, but the contents of the label will duplicate the contents of link.
 We can't wrap the anchor in the label either as their will be two operations using the same space.

 We have three options to discuss, each with their own set of tradeoffs: